hneemann/Digital/README.md

 ### Switch On ###

-Logisim has difficulties with the "switching on" of a circuit.
+In Logisim there is no real switching on" of a circuit.
+The circuit is working also while you are modifying it.
+This causes sometimes an unexpected behaviour.
 A simple master-slave flip-flop can not be realized with Logisim, since the circuit is not switched on, there is no settling time to bring the circuit to a stable condition after its completion.
 A master-slave flip-flop can only be implemented with a reset input.
 This